25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 Mistral beach and beach club is another great spot for swimming and sunbathing, an organised beach club that is part of the Radisson Blue hotel.
 It’s slightly closer to the town than Gooshter beach club, but only by 5 minutes!

-Again, this beach area is also luxurious; you can hire beach beds and cabanas overlooking the water.
+This beach is also luxurious; you can hire beach beds and cabanas overlooking the water.
 It’s a great spot in summer and a much better option than any of the local beaches!
-If you’re looking for more beach options, check my guide to the best beaches of Split Croatia!
+If you’re looking for more fantastic beach options, check my guide to the best beaches of Split Croatia!

-Any trip deserves a sunset sail and this intimate sunset sailing trip around Split’s coastline and Marjan Hill is the best!
-You get free-flowing drinks and music with a backdrop of Diocletian’s Palace, it is well worth doing and as you only sail for around 2 hours it slots perfectly into your evening!
+You get free-flowing drinks and relaxing music with a backdrop of Diocletian’s Palace and the numbers are small – on our sail we had just 7 people.
+It is well worth doing and as you only sail for around 2 hours, so it slots perfectly into your evening!

 Experience the best sunset sailing trip in Split!